dimacio/personal-website-cookiecutter/READme.md

 # Personal Website Cookiecutter

-## Personal website cookiecutter allows a user to set up a simple landing page with relevant details such as a github and linkeding link.
+## Personal website cookiecutter allows a user to create and deploy a simple landing page with relevant details such as a Github and Linkedin link to Github Pages.

 ### [Live Demo](https://vdoster.com)